Let's do it together Let's do it together

 How to choose which seeds to grow

-Tomatoes and strawberries and most fruit seeds are great ones to start with.
-They can be grown in growbags or containers and little ones will love getting stuck into the growing, and they’ll be so pleased with their harvest of healthy snacks.
+Tomatoes, strawberries, and most fruit seeds are great ones to start with.
+They can be grown in containers and little ones will love getting stuck into the growing of sweet healthy snacks!

-Check out our growing guide blog on how to grow your own veg from scratch.
+Check out our beginner's guide to starting a vegetable garden blog for full guidance on how to grow your own fruit & veg from scratch.

 Top tip: Don’t forget to label up what you’ve grown!